Simone-Zabberoni/kringlecon-2018-report/7/README.md

 Time to send our crafted CSV with the career application form, wait a few minutes then try https://careers.kringlecastle.com/public/candidate_evaluation.docx: download it!

-The bad guy's name is quite "known", read through the file to get the name of the terrorist organization.
+The bad guy's name is quite "known", read through [`candidate_evaluation.docx`](https://github.com/Simone-Zabberoni/kringlecon-2018-report/blob/master/7/candidate_evaluation.docx)  to get the name of the terrorist organization.